TOMILO87/datalogi_matematiker_projekt/doc/lab_notebook.md

 The following adds line number to each (unique) identifier which corresponds to translating string identifiers into integers
 - To add `nl data/identifiers.olp.m4 > data/identifiers_id.olp.m4`

 But problem remains to "replace" the strings in the data with the line numbers from above.
-Tried with no success
+Tried with no success (based on https://stackoverflow.com/a/22253586/5733571)
 - `awk 'NR==FNR{a[$2]=$1;next}{$1=a[$1]}1' data/identifiers_id.olp.m4 data/Spruce_fingerprint_2017-03-10_16.48_rm_col.olp.m4`

 #### 220517